VowpalWabbit/coba/docs/source/environments_101.rst

     from coba.environments import Environments, OpenmlSimulation # Only one of these is needed from coba.contexts import CobaContext # Only needed to enable disk caching

     #Enable local caching by providing a cache_directory,
-    #The directory will becreated if it does not exist.
+    #The directory will be created if it does not exist.
     CobaContext.cacher.cache_directory = './.coba_cache'

     #Create a simulation from covertype https://www.openml.org/d/180 through the Environments interface
     env = Environments.from_openml(180)

     #Create a simulation from covertype https://www.openml.org/d/180 by direct instantiation
     env = [ OpenmlSimulation(180) ]

 Often times Openml datasets will be larger than we want.
 In order to deal with this OpenmlSimulations can be told how many interactions to take when creating the simulation.
-When the take parameter is provided a resevoir sampler will be used to reduce to the given number of examples.
+When the take parameter is provided a reservoir sampler will be used to reduce to the given number of examples.
 We may also want to create multiple openml simulations at once to see how a Learner performs in general.
-Both of these usecases are demonstrated below.
+Both of these use-cases are demonstrated below.

 .. code-block:: python

     from coba.environments import Environments, OpenmlSimulation

-    #Create 5 simulations by selecting 3000 random examples from eacah dataset
+    #Create 5 simulations by selecting 3000 random examples from each dataset
     env = Environments.from_openml([3, 44, 46, 151, 180], take=3000)

     #This is equivalent to the Environments interface code immediately above
     env = [ OpenmlSimulation(id,take=3000) for id in [3, 44, 46, 151, 180] ]